Daniele Baselli: Cagliari

 On 28 January 2022, he was sold outright to Cagliari.

 Como

 On 9 August 2022, Baselli joined Como on a free transfer.
+He left Como on 12 February 2025.

+Padova

+On 11 July 2025, Baselli signed a one-season contract with Serie B club Padova.

 International career

 In 2009, he played two friendly matches with the Italy under-18.
 On 24 September 2009 he made his debut with the under-19 in the match won 3–0 against Turkey.

 On 13 November 2012 he made his debut with the under-21, in the friendly match won 1–0 against Spain.
 He was called up by Devis Mangia for a friendly won the following 6 February against Germany, but did not play.
 On 14 August 2013 he played as a starter in the friendly match won by the Azzurri 4–1 against Slovakia.
 On 5 September 2013, he played as a starter under Luigi Di Biagio in the match against Belgium, valid for the 2015 UEFA European Under-21 Championship qualifiers.

 From 10 to 12 March 2014, he was called up to the senior national team by coach Cesare Prandelli as part of an internship to evaluate young players ahead of the 2014 FIFA World Cup, confirmed on the next meeting between 14 and 15 April.
 He took part in the 2015 UEFA European Under-21 Championship in the Czech Republic.

 Baselli earned his first senior cap in an 8–0 drubbing of San Marino in an unofficial friendly match on 31 May 2017, for Italy national football B team.
 He started the game and played 45 minutes, before being replaced by fellow debutant Lorenzo Pellegrini.

 On 19 May 2018 Baselli was called up to the Italy senior national team by coach Roberto Mancini for the team's friendlies against Saudi Arabia, France and the Netherlands.
 He made his official debut for the Italy senior side on 4 June, in a 1–1 friendly draw against the Netherlands in Turin, coming on as a second-half substitute for Jorginho.